AngelMtz02/ProyectoFinal_FSEm/README.md

 ## Features

--Irrigation system on and off
+ - Irrigation system on and off
--Graph display with temperature, irrigation history, and actions taken -Greenhouse temperature control using PID
+ - Graph display with temperature, irrigation history, and actions taken
+ - Greenhouse temperature control using PID
--Radiator power control (incandescent light bulb)
+ - Radiator power control (incandescent light bulb)
--Fan power control (CPU fan or any other DC motor) -Temperature and irrigation cycle scheduling
+ - Fan power control (CPU fan or any other DC motor)
+ - Temperature and irrigation cycle scheduling
--The embedded system will incorporate a web server for remote control (local via IP) of the functions described above.
+ - The embedded system will incorporate a web server for remote control (local via IP) of the functions described above.

 ## Requirements